I went to Georgia for one reason: I wanted new mountains.

 Difficulty | Moderate, but the climb earns its respect

-Leave Zhabeshi by heading uphill, following the stream out of the village.
+Leave Zhabeshi heading uphill, following the stream out of the village.
 You’ll cross it just after the last stone tower and house.
-From there, follow the marked trail southeast.
-There are a few cow trails that look convincing, but don’t overthink it—just stay on the most obvious path and check maps.me if in doubt.
+From there, continue southeast on the main trail.
+There are a few side paths branching off, likely livestock or game trails, but they fade quickly.
+Stick to the clearest track and check maps.me when in doubt.

 Optional Upper Trail to Adishi

-If you’ve got the energy and knees for it, the upper trail is a great detour.
-It starts higher up, near the exit station of the lowest cable car (the only one that runs in summer).
-The access point is about 200 meters above the main route—just follow maps.me from Zhabeshi and climb straight up rather than detouring through the ski resort.
+If you want a higher route into Adishi, the upper trail is worth considering.
+It starts near the exit station of the lowest cable car, the only one that runs in summer.
+The access point is about 200 m above the main route.
+From Zhabeshi, follow maps.me and head straight uphill instead of passing through the ski resort.

-The trail cuts across the base of Mt.
-Tetnuldi with wide-open alpine views the whole way.
-It eventually turns south and drops sharply into Adishi.
-You’ll miss the streamside bar, but you’ll also miss the crowds.
+The trail runs across the base of Mt.
+Tetnuldi, staying high above the valley with uninterrupted views most of the way.
+It eventually turns south and drops steeply into Adishi.

-Steep descent at the end, though—bring poles if you’ve got creaky knees.
+The descent into Adishi is steep, so poles help, especially if you’ve got creaky knees.

 Where To Stay In Adishi